 Panther Creek has 50 campsites with water and 20, 30, 50-amp electrical hookups, grills, picnic tables, and fire rings.
 Eight of the campsites have sewer hookups.
 There are two bathhouses with hot showers and restrooms.
 A laundromat is open year-round, and there is a dump station for self-contained trailer rigs.
-You can purchase firewood, ice, and other basic supplies at the Camp Store.
+You can purchase firewood, ice, and other basic supplies at the Camp Store which is open seasonally.
+It is closed November through mid-April.
 The store is at the bottom of our campground.
 WiFi is available, but limited.
 The maximum stay is two weeks.

 Camp Store Hours of Operation